 Cycle of Youth Engagement

-This Cycle was created after The Freechild Project examined more than 100 youth engagement activities in K-12 schools and youth organizations across the country.
-It is designed to illustrate a clear process everyone can use to engage young people throughout our communities.
+It was designed to illustrate a clear process everyone can use to engage young people throughout our communities.
 The most important tip here is to consider Youth Voice as more than simply hearing, checking-in, or talking to young people.
 Youth Voice is action, and action fosters engagement.

 Explore the Cycle of Youth Engagement

-Following are the parts of the Cycle of Youth Voice.
+Following are the parts of the Cycle of Youth Engagement.
 Each part has important points to consider, and lessons for youth and adults to learn.

 You know the drill: You’re at your desk one day during class, working away at an important project when a friend comes up to you really excited, saying, “Hey, listen to this…” You tilt your head a little, and maybe lean towards them, but you keep doing whatever you were.
 You’re not really listening, are you?
 You might be hearing them talk, and you might even understand what they’re saying – but you’re not really thinking about it or feeling it.
 That’s the difference between listening and hearing, and that’s where Youth Engagement starts – when young people have an actively engaged audience to listen to their ideas, opinions, experiences, knowledge, and/or actions.
 However, listening is just the first step; Youth Voice requires more.

 2. Validate Youth